 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-I've been writing about image editors for more than a decade, so I was already familiar with most of the 30 apps I had to test.
+I've been writing about image editors for well over a decade, so I was already familiar with most of the 50 or so apps I had to test.
 But since this is a list of AI photo editors, I focused on evaluating the general usability and (artificially) intelligent aspects of every app.
 That means I didn't have to re-try every single Photoshop feature—just the AI-focused ones.

 What makes the best AI photo editor?